sacredspawns/sously/delete-account.md

 # Sously — Account deletion

 **Effective date:** 2026-04-28
+**Last updated:** 2026-05-14
 **Publisher:** Sacred Spawns
 **Contact:** [support@sacredspawns.com](mailto:support@sacredspawns.com)

 This page explains how to delete your Sously account and all associated data.
+The instructions apply identically to the Android and iOS versions of Sously.

 ---